synqs/synqs.github.io/content/research/description.md

 weight: 10
 ---

-We are a total of four groups with overlapping research interests.
-We come together within this collaboration to strengthen our joint efforts in theory and experiment.
-Our research is geared towards leveraging the potentials of synthetic quantum systems with the aim of pushing the understanding of fundamental phenomena in quantum many-body physics as well as developing novel quantum technologies.
+SYNQS is a collaboration of four research groups with overlapping research interests.
+The collaboration exists to strengthen and better integrate theoretical and experimental research.
+Our work is generally related to leveraging the potential of synthetic quantum systems, with the aim of pushing the understanding of fundamental phenomena in quantum many-body physics,

 Go ahead and find out more about our research topics by clicking on the project cards below.